csteach488/csteach488.github.io/coursework.md

 Please contact me to discuss your chosen programming language for this game's design and development.

-**NB:** DEV week assessment will include the following:
+**NB:** DEV Week assessment will include the following:

 * brief presentation or demonstration of current project work
   * ~ 10 minutes per group
   * analysis of work conducted so far
-    * eg: during semester & DEV week
+    * eg: during semester & DEV Week
   * presentation, demonstration, or video overview...
     * outline current state of game
     * show prototypes and designs